revrenlove/node-boilerplate/README.md

 # Boilerplate

 A boilerplate for a node web api application.
+It's designed to work out-of-the-box.

 ## TL;DR